About consciousness

 These are a few examples of subjective mental states:

-Subjective mental states can be loosely defined as mental states that “feel like something” and where there is a perceived separation of an observer (the “self” 3) and the observed (everything but the “self”).
+Subjective mental states can be loosely defined as mental states that “feel like something” and where there is a perceived separation of an observer (the “self” 4) and the observed (everything but the “self”).
 Different types of subjective states may rely on different mechanisms and have different evolutionary histories.
-There may thus be not only one but a dozen “hard problems of consciousness”.
-More about that below.
+There may thus be not only one but dozens of “hard problems of consciousness”.

 Regular scientific methods are difficult to apply to subjective experiences since there is no reliable way to observe them in other people, only in ourselves; there is no third-person perspective of a subjective experience, only a first-person perspective.
 In the first-person case the observer and the observed are the same.